wreckedred/kube-diag/README.md

 # kube-diag

-A simple bash script to check the health of a New Relic-enabled Kubernetes cluster.
+A simple bash script to check the health of a New Relic enabled Kubernetes cluster.

 The script runs standard Kubernetes commands in the newrelic namespace and creates an output file.
-The output can be helpful to troubleshoot issues.
+The output can be helpful in troubleshooting issues.

 # Usage